-Cleopatra was born in around 69 BC.
-Her father Ptolemy XII died (in 51BC) when she was 18, leaving Cleopatra and her brother Ptolemy XIII as co-regents.
-As was the custom of the time Cleopatra married her brother and together they ruled Egypt.
-However, Ptolemy soon had Cleopatra exiled, leaving him in charge.
+Cleopatra was born around 69 BC.
+Her father Ptolemy XII died (in 51 BC) when she was 18, leaving Cleopatra and her brother Ptolemy XIII as co-regents.
+As was the custom of the time, Cleopatra married her brother, and together they ruled Egypt.
+However, Ptolemy soon had Cleopatra exiled, leaving him in sole charge.

-For a time Cleopatra’s reign brought relatively stability to the region, bringing a degree of peace and prosperity to a country bankrupt by civil war.
-Although brought up to speak Greek like her family, she made an effort to learn Egyptian and later only spoke only in Egyptian.
-In 44BC, Julius Caesar was assassinated and the years following Caesar’s death led to a great power struggle between Mark Anthony and Caesar’s adopted son Octavian.
+For a time Cleopatra’s reign brought relative stability to the region, bringing a degree of peace and prosperity to a country bankrupt by civil war.
+Although she was brought up to speak Greek like her family, she also made an effort to learn Egyptian and later only spoke only in the native tongue of her subjects.

-The antagonism grew into civil war, and in 31BC, Cleopatra joined her Egyptian forces with the Roman forces of Mark Anthony and fought Octavian’s forces on the west coast of Greece.
+The antagonism between Mark Anthony and Octavius grew into civil war, and in 31BC, Cleopatra joined her Egyptian forces with the Roman forces of Mark Anthony and fought Octavian’s forces on the west coast of Greece.

-Cleopatra and Mark Anthony were decisively beaten in battle, and scarcely escaped back to Egypt.
+Cleopatra and Mark Anthony were decisively beaten in battle and scarcely escaped back to Egypt.
 However, Octavian’s forces pursued the couple and captured Alexandria in 30BC.
 With no chance of escape, Mark Anthony and Cleopatra both took their own lives, committing suicide on 12 August 30BC.
-Octavian later had their son Caesarion strangled, ending the Cleopatra dynasty.
-Egypt became a province of the Roman Empire, and Cleopatra proved to be the last of the Egyptian pharaohs.
+In one account of her death, Cleopatra committed suicide by persuading a cobra to bite her on the breast.

-The Mystique of Cleopatra.
+The Mystique of Cleopatra

 “For (as they say) it was not because her [Cleopatra’s] beauty in itself was so striking that it stunned the onlooker, but the inescapable impression produced by daily contact with her: the attractiveness in the persuasiveness of her talk, and the character that surrounded her conversation was stimulating.
 It was a pleasure to hear the sound of her voice, and she tuned her tongue like a many-stringed instrument expertly to whatever language she chose….”

 She was a member of the Ptolemaic dynasty, a family of Greek origin that ruled Egypt after Alexander the Great’s death during the Hellenistic period.
-The Ptolemies, throughout their dynasty, spoke Greek and refused to speak Egyptian, which is the reason that Greek as well as Egyptian languages were used on official court documents such as the Rosetta Stone.
+The Ptolemies, throughout their dynasty, spoke Greek and refused to speak Egyptian, which is the reason that Greek, as well as Egyptian languages, were used on official court documents such as the Rosetta Stone.
 By contrast, Cleopatra did learn to speak Egyptian and represented herself as the reincarnation of an Egyptian goddess, Isis.